 Never ashamed of our hand-me-downs or homemade haircuts, Dad would pull us to his side and proudly introduce us as his “favorite seven-year-old” or his “favorite fifteen-year-old,” and so forth.
 We could usually count on him getting our names right, but “Don’t ask me to remember their birthdays,” he’d say each time, only half-jokingly.
 With each introduction, we were required to “Look ‘em in the eye!” while giving a firm handshake.
 With that kind of practice, we learned over time to be “free and comfortable in all situations,” just as Dad would train his clients to be.

 Goldfish came…and went, usually by way of the toilet.
-Like most kids, we filled our share of Mason jars with fuzzy black caterpillars, none of which turned into butterflies.
-But those animals were more science experiments than actual pets.
+Like most kids, we filled our share of Mason jars with fuzzy black caterpillars, none of which turned into butterflies, and we spent our share of afternoon collecting "rolly pollies," but those creatures were more science experiments than actual pets.

 Once, however, I won a pet turtle at the El Centro School Carnival.
 As sole owner, I was responsible for feeding and caring for the little critter, but I failed miserably.
-I can’t even remember actually feeding it.
+In fact, I have no recollection of ever feeding it.
 Although he was fun to play with, I soon lost interest.
 Worse, I lost my turtle.
 He escaped, and we couldn’t find him for days.
 In fact, we never found him.
-Weeks later, one of Dad’s clients found him crawling across the living room floor.
+His discovery came weeks later when one of Dad’s clients found him crawling across the living room floor.

 On our vacations, we never stayed in hotels.
 Instead, when Dad got tired driving, he would simply pull over to the side of the road.
 Out came the sleeping bags.
 That was our cue to pile out of the car and get comfortable in our makeshift “natural” hotel under the stars.